ibm-cloud-docs/FileStorage/managing-storage-limits.md

 - **Ticket Subject**: Request to Increase Data Center Volume Count Storage Limit

 - **What is the use case for the additional volumes request?** <br />
-*For example, your answer might be something similar to a new VMware datastore, a new development and testing (dev/test) environment, an SQL database, or logging.*
+*For example, your answer might be something similar to a new VMware Datastore, a new development and testing (dev/test) environment, an SQL database, or logging.*

 - **How many extra Block volumes are needed by type, size, IOPS, and location?** <br />
 *For example, your answer might be something similar to "25x Endurance 2 TB @ 4 IOPS in DAL09" or "25x Performance 4 TB @ 2 IOPS in WDC04".*